 Sharing identification cards for access into the RSF and other Rec Sports facilities is considered forgery.
 If you forge, alter, give unauthorized use or misuse any University document, record, key, electronic device, or identification, then your actions will result in a loss of privileges and/or a fine.

 Department employees are responsible for managing and maintaining the safety of our members and facilities.
 You agree to comply with the directions of department staff (aka University officials or other public official) acting in the performance of their duties.
 Failure to comply with staff requests, directions, or instructions will result in a loss of privileges.

 You must have a valid membership for access to all rec facilities and programs.
-You may not enter unauthorized areas such as offices, gender opposite locker rooms, and maintenance workshops.
+You may not enter unauthorized areas such as offices and maintenance workshops.
 Trespassers will lose privileges.

-You may not engage in disorderly or lewd conduct including disorder associated with alcohol or controlled substances.
+You may not engage in disorderly or lewd conduct.

 Photography or video shooting is prohibited at all Rec Sports facilities without prior department and campus approval.
 This rule is in place to protect the privacy of our members.

 You are not allowed to post, advertise, instruct in private lessons, or solicit individuals in the facilities for personal services, businesses, or agencies.